beteko/tutorials-design-prod-ready-apis/docs/chapters/chapter_4.md

   -  **load_model**  submodule that load the machine learning model from config file
      -  takes no argument
      -  returns model object
-  -  **get_features** submodule that returns the list of all 11 feature names for predictin the quality of the wine
+  -  **get_features** submodule that returns the list of all 11 feature names for predicting the quality of the wine
      -  takes no argument
      - returns a list of 11 features
   -  **prepare_data** submodule that transforms all user inputs (11 params) from Dict to Numpy array